nzin/arduinodcc/README.md

 Extend it
 =========

-If you want to develop your own dcc decoder, I provide you the eagle source: source
+If you want to develop your own dcc decoder, I provide you the eagle source: [arduinoDcc1.2.brd](arduinoDcc1.2.sch) and [arduinoDcc1.2.brd](arduinoDcc1.2.brd)

 Feel free to adapt it to your needs, but I provide it as is, i.e. I can answer some question but if you decide to change the layout, you are on your own